 You may only drive a personal vehicle on behalf of the school if you are an authorized driver.

 If you drive your own vehicle on school business, your own insurance policy serves as "primary" for third party liability and collision to your vehicle.
 To drive on behalf of this school it is required that you carry sufficient insurance for your vehicle and provide proof of this insurance to the school.

-Current employees whose driving records are not acceptable may need extra attention such as a driver training program or driving restrictions for business purposes.
+- Current employees whose driving records are not acceptable may need extra attention such as a driver training program or driving restrictions for business purposes.
 Certain violations, such as driving under the influence of alcohol or reckless driving, might be grounds for restricting driving privileges or termination.
-For questions please refer to risk management, () .
+For questions please send an email to firstname.lastname@example.org .